neapsix/wezterm/readme.md

 }
 ```

 To style the tab bar too, paste the contents of one of the `lua` files into your `wezterm` configuration file above the `return` block.
-Specify the color definitions in your configuration:
+Then, specify the color definitions in your configuration:

 ```lua
 return {